Create a high quality invoice now!Make an Invoice Now

 An invoice template with a late fee is sent to an individual or company that has an outstanding balance that is past due.
 Late fees can be structured as a single, standard amount per week or month (e.g “$10”), a percentage based on the total invoice (e.g “1% per month”), or a combination of the two.
 Before a client is charged a late fee, it’s important that the issuing entity has clearly laid out the terms of the invoice in an obvious manner to assure the client understands the monetary penalty for leaving an invoice unpaid.

 As stated above, the first step to charging late fees is to ensure the client knows they will be charged if they are late on a payment(s).
 On the first invoice sent, the terms should be clearly stated.
 Although using the term “Net” (as in “Net 30”) may be common knowledge to the issuer of the invoice, the client may not be familiar with the term.
 To get around this, use simple phrasing such as “Due in ___ days upon receipt.
 1.5% interest every month after stated due date.”

 When charging late fees, keep the following tips in mind:

-- Be polite – customers will be typically be unhappy to receive a late fee; don’t compound the problem by being rude.
-Saying word and phrases such as “Please,” “Thank you,” and “If you have any questions, don’t hesitate to reach out” may seems small, but their effects are immesureable.
+- Be polite – customers will typically be unhappy to receive a late fee; don’t compound the problem by being rude.
+Saying words and phrases such as “Please,” “Thank you,” and “If you have any questions, don’t hesitate to reach out” may seem small, but their effects are immeasurable.